NBISweden/workshop-reproducible-research/pages/git/git-4-ignoring-files.md

 > coding in vim.

 > **Quick recap** <br>
-> We now learned how to ignore certain files and directories: <br>
+> We now learned how to ignore certain files and directories:
+>
-> * The `.gitignore` file controls which files and directories git should
+> - The `.gitignore` file controls which files and directories git should
->   ignore, if any. <br>
+>   ignore, if any.
-> * Specific files can be excluded from ignored directories using the
+> - Specific files can be excluded from ignored directories using the
 >   exclamation mark (`!`) prefix.